 Can I use a scaled floor plan to get ANSI Z765-compliant GLA?

 Yes, when the floor plan is traced at the exterior wall boundary.
 ANSI Z765-2021 requires GLA to be measured from exterior dimensions.
-If you upload a to-scale floor plan to a measurement tool, set scale from a known wall length, and trace the outer perimeter of the above-grade living area, the result is equivalent to an exterior field measurement and meets the ANSI Z765 methodology.
+Upload a to-scale floor plan to a measurement tool, set scale from a known wall length, and trace the outer perimeter of the above-grade living area.
+The result is equivalent to an exterior field measurement and meets the ANSI Z765 methodology.

 What is the difference between architectural scale and metric scale on a floor plan?